blazium-engine/blazium-docs/tutorials/platform/web/html5_shell_classref.rst

    .. js:function:: onExecute( path, args )

-      A callback function for handling Godot's ``OS.execute`` calls.
+      A callback function for handling Blazium's ``OS.execute`` calls.

       This is for example used in the Web Editor template to switch between Project Manager and editor, and for running the game.

       :param string path:
-         The path that Godot's wants executed.
+         The path that Blazium's wants executed.

       :param Array.<string> args:
          The arguments of the "command" to execute.

    .. js:function:: onExit( status_code )

-      A callback function for being notified when the Godot instance quits.
+      A callback function for being notified when the Blazium instance quits.

       **Note**: This function will not be called if the engine crashes or become unresponsive.

       :param number status_code:
-         The status code returned by Godot on exit.
+         The status code returned by Blazium on exit.

    .. js:function:: onProgress( current, total )